Sorry, you need to enable JavaScript to visit this website.

 Government authority responsible for the implementation

-The Ministry of Youth and Sports was the main government authority responsible for the implementation of the Youth Strategy 2015-2020, including the specific objectives on health and quality of life and on leisure time of young people.
+The Ministry of Family, Youth and Social Solidarity is the main government authority responsible for the implementation of the National Youth Strategy 2024-2027, including the specific objectives on health and education for health.

 Monitoring/assessment/evaluation of the implementation of the strategy

-No evidence-based monitoring/assessment/evaluation of the implementation of the national Youth Strategy 2015-2020 has been conducted.
+No evidence-based monitoring/assessment/evaluation of the implementation of the National Youth Strategy 2015-2020 or the National Youth Strategy 2024-2027 has been published until March 2025.

 Concerning the Health Strategy 2014-2020, in September 2016 the Ministry of Health published a report on the strategy’s implementation in 2015.
 No updated report has been published.